openbmc/openbmc/meta-raspberrypi/docs/extra-build-config.md

     BOOT_DELAY = "0"
     BOOT_DELAY_MS = "0"

+## Boot media

+The Raspberry Pi 4 board can load the boot image files from SD card and USB memory.
+By default SD card media is used as boot media.

+To switch the boot media from SD card to USB memory, the following variables are supported in local.conf: `CMDLINE_ROOT_PARTITION` and `BOOT_MEDIA`.
+The default value of `CMDLINE_ROOT_PARTITION` is "/dev/mmcblk0p2" to mount SD card.
+If you want to mount USB memory partition, set CMDLINE_ROOT_PARTITION to "/dev/sda2".
+`BOOT_MEDIA` allows  `mmc` and `usb`.
+The "mmc" is required to load an image from the SD card, following the u-boot specification.
+Similarly, if you want to load a boot image file from USB memory, set BOOT_MEDIA to "usb".

+For example, if you want to use USB boot, please define the following parameters in your local.conf file.

+    CMDLINE_ROOT_PARTITION = "/dev/sda2"
+    BOOT_MEDIA = "usb"

 ## Set overclocking options

 The Raspberry Pi can be overclocked.
 As of now overclocking up to the "Turbo